Learn from the Industry's Best at World of Modular

 Dean Dovolis, Founder, DJR Architecture

 A unique project is underway with the Minneapolis Public Housing Authority which will create deeply affordable housing in several neighborhoods throughout Minneapolis.
 Production recently began on modules for 16 “scattered sites” which will provide 84 affordable two- and three-bedroom homes for families.
-Join Dean Dovolis, founder of DJR Architecture, as he discusses the use of offsite modular construction in a scattered site setting and how it will reduce disruption to the neighborhoods and increase speed to occupancy.
+Join Dean Dovolis, founder of DJR Architecture and Christian Lawrence, founder and CEO of RISE Modular, as they discuss the use of offsite modular construction in a scattered site setting and how it will reduce disruption to the neighborhoods and increase speed to occupancy.
 Learn how this unique housing required an emphasis on resident engagement, and the benefits of that input for the acceptance and approval of this initiative.
 He will also discuss how modular construction can be a more sustainable and cost-effective solution with an emphasis on durability, quality, construction time and cost.
 Attendees will also learn how projects like this can serve as a model for providing real affordable housing solutions not only in Minneapolis, but also in other major cities across the US.

 The Impact of Modular on Construction Profit Pools